BanForFun/Buffela/README.md

 ### Bit buffer

 Buffela uses bit packing internally to minimize the output size, but that means that the boundary between consecutive types inside the buffer may not be byte-aligned.
-To ensure that the next serialize()/deserialize() call begins at a byte boundary, you can call the clearBitBuffer() method on the SerializerBuffer/DeserializerBuffer.
+To ensure that the next `serialize()`/`deserialize()` call begins at a byte boundary, you can call the `alignToByte()` method on the `SerializerBuffer`/`DeserializerBuffer`.
 This is useful when trying to isolate the bytes belonging to a specific type in order to hash or sign them.
-Note that if you clear the bit buffer between two serialize() calls, then you must also clear it between the deserialize() calls and vice versa.
+Note that if you call `alignToByte()` between two `serialize()` calls, then you must also do it between the `deserialize()` calls and vice versa.